September 30, 2017

 It’s understandable that workplace routine can distract your common sense, but with these five simple workplace safety tips you can be sure that you’re safe at work.

 Take Care of Personal Belongings

 This should seem like a no-brainer, but sometimes people will leave things like wallets, watches, and jewelry strewn across their desks.
-Even if you are just going to the bathroom for a few moments or turned your chair to talk to a coworker, keep your possessions on you or in sight at ALL TIMES.
+Even if you are just going to the bathroom for a few moments or turned your chair to talk to a coworker, employee theft can happen when you are least expecting it and it is important to keep your possessions on you or in sight at ALL TIMES.

 It is especially important not to leave anything of value at your desk overnight.
 Remove or lock up things like your work ID/badge, laptop, checkbook, etc. to prevent a major catastrophe in the event of a break in while the office is closed.